 Rationale for Exemplar Studies in Maternal and Neonatal Mortality Reductions

 During years 2000-2017, the global maternal mortality ratio (MMR) declined 38% and the global neonatal mortality rate (NMR) declined 41%.
 Low and middle income countries have recorded large variability in the pace of decline; considerable uncertainty also exists due to lack of data.
 Several countries have surpassed average progress relative to their socio-economic progress.
-These countries have been selected as Exemplar countries.
+These countries were selected as Exemplar countries.
 Funded by Gates Ventures and the Bill & Melinda Gates Foundation, Exemplars in Global Health asks: Can we research and document drivers of success in these exemplar countries to provide evidence and learning for other countries?

-Researchers in the Exemplar countries will:
+Researchers in the xxemplar countries:

 Selection of Exemplar Countries